brettz9/atyourcommand/README.md

 # Immediate to-dos

-1. Trigger change event when one of array fields is shortened

 1. Display of commands in context menu; open with a specific command, a new one or dialog (immediately execute or just open to?)

 1. Finish behavior providing substitution of current page contents,